 Is participating in the Run to Feed the Hungry, either as a participant or a spectator, a tradition in your family?

-- Location: 6000 J Street (Entrance of Sacramento State University)
+- Location: 6000 J Street (West of the entrance of Sacramento State University)

 - 10K starts at 8:15 a.m.